KevinGimbel/kevin.gimbel.dev/src/_section/cloud-computing.md

 I've worked with _Amazon Web Services_ since 2018.

 Between **2018 and 2021** I was involved in planning and provisioning infrastructure for a microservice-based product called Konekti while working for Synoa GmbH.

-During this time I gained extensive knowledge of:
+Some areas I've experience with: